kgorman/kgorman.github.io/_pages/about.md

 He has been an active MongoDB community member, speaker, MongoDB evangelist, and now Mongo Master.
 In 2011 he formed the MongoDB as a Service provider ObjectRocket with colleagues from eBaY.
 ObjectRocket was acquired by Rackspace in 2012.

+He is active in the Apache Kafka and Apache Flink communities - speaking at conferences and participating in community events.
+SQLStreambuilder, Eventador's flagship product is built using Apache Flink.

-Currently, Kenny is a Founder at Eventador.io, a streaming data service based on Apache Kafka.
+Currently, Kenny is a Founder at Eventador.io, a streaming data platform.
 He is focused on building innovative data services to power the next generation of applications that must aggregate, mutate, filter, and join data in real time.

 ### Links